Gulin-dev/YouTube_Downloader/README.md

-# YT_DLIB - YouTube Downloader Library
+# YT_DLP - YouTube Downloader Library

 A Python library for downloading audio from YouTube videos using `yt-dlp`.
 This tool supports downloading from text files, lists of links, and CSV files.